WelcomeHi, my name is Lee.

-I'm a passionate developer who loves to learn.
+I'm a developer from the UK who loves technology and business.
 Here you'll find articles and tutorials about things that interest me.
-If you want to hire me or know more about me head over to my about me
+If you want to hire me or know more about me head over to my about me page

 Another thing that's bothered me recently is how I react when I hear these 17 year old kids at tech meetups tell me how they're going to make the next big website or product.
 I no longer get excited, I just worry for them.
 It's been nearly 10 years since I started that journey and honestly, if there is one thing I've learnt, it's that 99% of the time it'll get you'll get no where.
 And the problem is sometimes it distracts you from the things that actually can get you somewhere, studying, work experience, etc. Perhaps more importantly though is how it can distract you from just living in general.
 It kills me to think about the amount of hours, days and weeks of my youth that I've pour into projects that go less than no where.
 Time is extremely important, maybe the most important skill we can ever learn is to manage it effectively.
 You don't need me to tell you that spending 5 hours a day watching reality TV isn't a good use of your time, but I promise if you're spending that 5 hours working on a project that goes nowhere and teaches you nothing it's almost just as wasteful.
 If you're putting a considerable amount of time into something each week, whether that be TV or reading, it's important to routinely consider how that activity is impacting your life.
 Does it make you happy, and would you be happier if you were spending that time in some other way?
 Does it help you open doors, or does it just keep you where you are?
 Ideally everything you do should be both enjoyable but also assist you in achieving the goals you're shooting for.
 To bring this concept on to startups I vow that this year I will not start a project and potentially waste my time unless it meets the following criteria:

 - It's interesting and enjoyable to work on

 - It won't take more than two months to reach MVP